Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 ##### West Sarcophagus

 The vestige within this sarcophagus offers the dark gift of Norganas, the Finger of Oblivion.
 Norganas's gift is the power to turn life into undeath.
-This dark gift allows its beneficiary to cast the finger of death spell as an action.
+This dark gift allows its beneficiary to cast the [[5.
+Mechanics/Spells/Finger Of Death.md\|finger of death]] spell as an action.
 After it has been used three times, the dark gift vanishes.
 When it vanishes, the beneficiary must succeed on a DC 15 Constitution saving throw or drop to 0 hit points.

 This dark gift turns the beneficiary's blood pitch black and viscid, like tar.

 ##### South Sarcophagus

 The vestige within this sarcophagus offers the dark gift of Vaund the Evasive.
 Vaund's gift is the power of evasion.
-This dark gift grants its beneficiary the benefits of an amulet of proof against detection and location and a ring of evasion.
+This dark gift grants its beneficiary the benefits of an [[5.
+Mechanics/Items/Amulet Of Proof Against Detection And Location.md\|amulet of proof against detection and location]] and a [[5.
+Mechanics/Items/Ring Of Evasion.md\|ring of evasion]].
 These benefits last for 10 days, after which the dark gift vanishes.

 The beneficiary of this dark gift becomes twitchy and nervous, and also gains the following flaw: "I can't give a straight answer to any question put to me."